 Happy Tales is dedicated to teaching others about the humane treatment of animals, the impacts of animal agriculture on the planet and the advantages of compassionate living.
 Their goal is to help the community understand the hardships of mistreated animals, while also improving the quality of life for their rescues and the people who visit the sanctuary.

 In collaboration with a few business students from St. Lawrence College in Kingston, they revamped their website and added an online educational portal.
-The portal is a database of resources, tools, activities and videos, and it’s a free space for children and adults to learn about plant-based lifestyles (including yummy meal recipes), how to be more environmentally conscious, and of course, the importance of treating animals with respect and dignity.
+The portal is a database of resources, tools, activities, and videos, and it’s a free space for children and adults to learn about plant-based lifestyles (including yummy meal recipes), how to be more environmentally conscious, and of course, the importance of treating animals with respect and dignity.

-Until then, Carla encourages everyone to get out and explore the beauty of South Eastern Ontario, especially within Frontenac County.
+Carla encourages everyone to get out and explore the beauty of South Eastern Ontario, especially within Frontenac County.
 There’s so much to see and do, and the sense of community is truly heartwarming.
 “People care about each other,” says Carla.
 “It’s really a special place.
 Everyone wants to help each other, and it’s full of people who want to keep this area beautiful.”

 It’s a beauty you have to see for yourself.
 So next time you’re passing through the region, take a drive down Wilton Road in Harrowsmith and honk your horn as you go by Happy Tales Animal Sanctuary.